ProtektProtocol/protekt-protocol-contracts/README.md

 ![Full Protocol Image](/img/ProtektProtocolDiagram.png)

+## Claims & Liquidations

+### Claims
+All these Shortfall Events result in collateral that falls below the protocol's obligations for a sustained period of time.
+Market making pools, staking pools, wallets, exchanges, and other accounts can be programmatically checked for incidents as well.
+So Protekt pool provides a common interface for submitting claims, investigation, resolution, and payouts, but the implementation is left up to the pool creator.

+**In short, each insurance contract follows the same claims process but can be executed via programmatic rules, a DAO, centralized party, or any other method.**

+### Liquidations
+If a claim is successfully made, the payouts will be made by liquidating the Protekt pool and, if necessary, the PKT Mothership Pool.
+This structure was inspired by a [distribution waterfall ](https://en.wikipedia.org/wiki/Distribution_waterfall) so that multiple buckets of capital can be set up to assume different amounts of liability to the underlying pool.
+Payouts can be made via [payment-in-kind](https://www.investopedia.com/terms/p/paymentinkind.asp) or swapped and distributed in a monetary asset like ETH, DAI, or USDC.

 ## The PKT Token
 The PKT token is the governance and rewards token of the Protekt Protocol.
 It will be used to stake for assuming protocol liability, make governance decisions, receive rewards from protocol fees, provided as protocol incentives, and used to fund grants and audit reports for DeFi protocols that are covered by Protekt.